craigxchen/craigxchen.github.io/index.md

 layout: page
 ---

+## Welcome to my homepage!

-I am a 4th-year undergraduate student at Duke University studying for a B.S. in Mathematics.
+I am Craig Chen, a 4th-year undergraduate student at Duke University studying for a B.S. in Mathematics.
 I'm from San Diego, CA.

 My research interests are predominantly topics in applied mathematics, although I am trying to expose myself to as many different areas of mathematics as possible.
 I am currently working on a project in **partial differential equations (mixing)** and previously worked on projects in **theoretical machine learning** and **analytic number theory**.